John W. Herron: Background to first election in 1987 and merit selection

 In 1986, a bribery scandal involving judges had enveloped the Philadelphia Court of Common Pleas.
 A significant number of judges had been removed or were going to be removed from the court.
-In 1987, Pennsylvania Governor Robert P. Casey Sr. created a commission to find replacement judges based on their merit, who were then nominated for appointment to the Pennsylvania Senate, rather than pursuing judgeships through election in the first instance.
-Of the judges Casey nominated to the senate based on his merit selection commission's recommendations, five were not accepted in the senate, arguably because at least some of them did not have strong political affiliations.
-Herron was one of these five judges, who came to be known as the Casey Five.
-The five judges (Herron, Mark I. Bernstein, Legrome D. Davis, C. Darnell Jones, II, and Edward Summers) subsequently ran for election to become Philadelphia judges in 1987, and all were successful in winning election.
+In 1987, Pennsylvania Governor Robert P. Casey Sr. created a commission to find replacement judges based on their merit.
+In February 1987, he nominated 10 people for appointment to the Pennsylvania State Senate, rather than pursuing judgeships through election in the first instance.
+Of the people Casey nominated to the senate based on his merit selection commission's recommendations, three were not accepted in the senate, arguably because at least some of them did not have strong political affiliations.
+Herron was one of these three nominees, along with Legrome D. Davis and C. Darnell Jones, II.
+Five of Casey's nominations, Herron, Davis and Jones, as well as Mark I. Bernstein and Edward Summers, ran as Democrats for the Court of Common Pleas that year; becoming known as the "Casey Five".
+They were all opposed by the Philadelphia Democratic party.
+However, they were supported by Philadelphia Mayor Wilson Goode, District Attorney of Philadelphia Ronald D. Castille, and Goode's opponent for mayor, Edward G. Rendell, as well as Casey; and all were successful in winning election to the Court of Common Pleas.

 Speaking to Pennsylvania's General Assembly years later, Casey stated that "regardless of the ultimate outcome, our duty to reform our judicial system is clear and immediate.
 Judicial reform has been one of my top priorities.
 One of the first things I did as Governor in 1987 was respond forcefully to corruption on the bench in Philadelphia.
 Standing up to powerful political forces, I appointed honest, competent judges - the Casey Five, they called them.
 When they were denied confirmation, we elected them over the political opposition of some in both parties."